What is the meaning of Renaissance culture?

 Renaissance culture greatly influenced the development of the modern world through its emphasis on science, exploration, and literature.
 It paved the way for the Age of Enlightenment and the subsequent scientific revolutions.

-The legacy of the Renaissance can be seen in today’s artistic, scientific, and technological advancements.
+The legacy of the Renaissance is evident in today’s artistic, scientific, and technological advancements.